-valorsminion asked: You are starting a noble pursuit.
+valorsminion said: You are starting a noble pursuit.
 This is an incredible comic, and I can't get enough of it!
 It is truly awe-inspiring to be reading while it's still happening unfolding unraveling, when the end is...unwritten.

 Thank you!
 I had to stop briefly due to time constraints but hope to resume in the summer.

 Our Mutual Friend was Charles Dicken’s last novel and considered to be one of his most complex critiques of British class structures.
 Lizzie Hexam is one of the characters and apparently like, the nicest person, ever.
 (Dickens’s Lizzie, unlike Tom’s, is illiterate.)